 Long clicks on the other hand, are when viewers spend an average duration of 2 minutes or longer after they click on a link.
 This signals the algorithm that the viewer is content and satisfied with the video.

 With that said, how do you retain more long clicks on your channel?
 One way you can use this information is to ensure that you create an opening or intro of the video as compelling as possible.
 Once you’ve captivated your audience with the intro, use the art of storytelling to engage their attention so that they stay and watch your videos for a lengthier amount of time.
 Additionally, you may also want to encourage the audience to share their opinions and comment on the video, which gets their attention with other viewers, and securing their retention rate in your video.

 Transcribe videos for the algorithm

 This is often overlooked, when actually there is a prevalent number of viewers who opt for watching videos without sound, especially on mobile in public places or during commute.
 While YouTube does offer auto-generated subtitles, they are not known for their accuracy and can actually display wrong interpretations of your content.
 When you upload your own close-captions for a video, they are automatically indexed by YouTube’s algorithm and can go a long way to improve your search rankings.

 On a closing note, YouTube’s algorithm can seem perplexing for those not keeping up with the latest patches and updates.
 Like it or not, the algorithm plays a critical role in optimizing your videos for your target audience, especially for content creators and business owners who want to expand their reach on YouTube’s platform.

 Ready to establish your presence on YouTube?
-Consult with our diverse creative team at Island Media Management, and we’ll handle the rest for you.
+Consult with our diverse creative team at Island Media Management, the leading digital marketing agency in Jakarta and Bali, and we’ll handle the rest for you.